5: Amazing walks of Nelson Town

 Included in the pricing is all the required gear, Lunch, snacks and drinks.
 You only need swimwear, a towel and lightweight clothes for walking.

 Open from October 1st through till the end of April

-Next to the WOW is the Classic Car Museum which showcases a collection of around 140 classic cars.
+The Classic Car Museum showcases a collection of around 140 classic cars.
 To the car enthusiast, this will be a world of wonder.
 On show are mint-condition classic cars and motorbikes.
 A “100 years of motoring” has a way of producing memories from everyone’s past.
 The Car you have always wanted, the car you started with, what was dad's first car?
 From Old to New, from the 1900s to today.
 All motoring enthusiasts will love this place.
 Something for everyone to enjoy.

 Take a morning or afternoon out of your schedule to visit both galleries and finish up with a snack and a coffee at the Café and a few souvenirs from the Art shop.

 2: Fun in the Sun on Nelson Beaches:

 I love beaches and these are some of the best that you will have the opportunity to experience.
 Give them all a go and you will not be disappointed.
 Relax, kick back and take in some sun fun.
 Picnic,swim, sun bathe and play in these local areas and you will have had an awesome day out!